 Dean's Scholars List

 In AY2012-13, FASS introduced the Dean’s Scholars List to recognise the academic excellence of the top 1% of FASS students (including DDP students whose second home Faculty is FASS).
+He/She must also be a student of good standing.
 It is envisaged that the Dean’s Scholars List will serve as an encouragement for students who attain academic excellence and motivate our students to continually strive for their best.

 Students who are placed on the Dean’s Scholars List will receive S$100 worth of vouchers and a certificate.
 If eligible, they will be concurrently placed on the Dean’s List.